Blahah/blahah.github.io/_posts/2013-08-18-data-structures-challenge.md

 Because I often don't have spare coding time on a given day, I might stack up my structures on one day (for example, I might do 6 structures on a Sunday to cover the next week).
 There are 42 structures in the list below, so assuming I don't add more as I go, I'll be finished **on or before September 29th 2013**.

 My language of choice is Ruby.
 There are various reasons, but it boils down to the fact that Ruby is a beautiful, intuitive and expressive language and I can think faster in it than any of the others I know.
 A decent set of Ruby data structures would also be useful to me on a daily basis, and I haven't found an existine one.
-Maybe it can help others too - I'll release it at a gem.
-You can follow developent on Github.
+Maybe it can help others too - [I'm releasing it as a gem](https://rubygems.org/gems/data_structures).
+You can [follow developent on Github](https://github.com/Blahah/datastructures).

 ## The structures